-A. Heat pumps for pools should last a long time if properly maintained, “key word” properly.
+A. Heat pumps for pools should last a long time if properly maintained.

-A. If you are running your pool heater, it is normal for condensation.
+A. If you are running your pool heater, it is normal to have condensation.
 Your pool heater can produce many gallons of condensation per hour.
-What you can do to determine if you have a water leak or normal condensation is; take a chemical test strip (you can get them at any local pool supply store), capture some of the water coming from the pool heater.
-If the water you tested from the heat pump, matches the chlorine in the pool, call for service.
-If the water is chemical free, relax it is normal condensation.
+What you can do to determine if you have a water leak or just normal condensation is to take a chemical test strip (you can get them at any local pool supply store) and capture some of the water coming from the pool heater.
+If the water you tested matches the chlorine in the pool, call for service.
+If the water is chemical free, it is normal condensation.

-A. Yes, we do a similar performance check on your heat pump that most factories do before the pool heater leaves the plant.
-Along with the performance check we, clean your heat pump inside and out.
-Your heat pump has a large evaporator coil, and will be wet in and around your heater all of the time.
+A. Yes.
+We do a similar performance check on your heat pump that most factories do before the unit leaves the plant.
+Along with the performance check, we clean your heat pump inside and out.
+Your heat pump has a large evaporator coil and will be wet in and around your heater at all times.
 If leaves and yard debris are not removed, the expensive steel parts will corrode.

 Q. Is my pool heater large enough for my pool?

-A. There are sizing charts to determine the answer, however, unlike an air conditioning system, which if too large can promote mold; a pool heat pump oversized will recover from heat loss faster.
+A. There are sizing charts to determine the answer, however, unlike an air conditioning system, which if too large can promote mold, an oversized pool heat pump will recover from heat loss faster.
 You will be swimming sooner and more often, especially in cooler weather.

 Air Conditioning Frequently Asked Questions:

-A. In most cases, a good pleated 1 inch pleated filter is fine.
-The fiberglass disposable filter that costs $.59, do yourself a favor , throw it away!
+A. In most cases, a good 1 inch pleated filter is fine.
+If you have a fiberglass disposable filter throw it away.
 There are very expensive filter systems that may be needed if special health problems exist.

 Q. How often should I replace my filter?

-A. There is no single answer.
-Check your filter monthly, a good reminder is when you get your power bill.
-Replace or wash every 30 days or as needed.
+A. Check your filter monthly.
+A good reminder is when you get your power bill.
+Replace or wash every thirty days or as needed.

 Q. Is it worth it to have my air conditioning system serviced?

-A. If the service is done correctly, absolutely!
-One example of why, is our units run a lot from may through September during the summer months.
+A. If the service is done correctly, than absolutely.
+One example of why is that the units run a lot during the summer months, from May through September.
 They condense using outside air.
-You can not change the outside air, but you can clean the outdoor coil.
-That will lower the head pressure and in turn lower kilowatt hours used.
+You cannot change the outside air, but you can clean the outdoor coil.
+That will lower the head pressure and will result in lower kilowatt hours used.

 Q. Should I replace my air conditioner because it is too old?

-Q. Should I turn my thermostat off when I am not at home or when I am on vacation?
+Q. Should I turn my thermostat off when not at home or when I am on vacation?

-A. No one wants to waist resources and cool an empty house.
+A. No one wants to waste resources and cool an empty home.
 However, with the relative humidity levels we have in Central Florida in late spring, summer and early fall, it is best not to turn the air conditioner off completely.
-Set the thermostat up higher, but not off.
-Keep the relative humidity levels low enough so you do not grow mold, warp drywall or cause structural damage due to high relative humidity.
+Set your thermostat up higher, but not off.
+Keep the relative humidity levels low enough so you do not grow mold, warp drywall or cause structural damage to your home.